 Screen Printing and Flexography White Inks

 Screen printing is a process used to apply inks to garments or plastics.
-Flexography is a form of rotary printing which applies the ink with a rubber plate on a variety of substrates with high resolution.
+Flexography is a form of rotary printing that applies the ink with a rubber plate on a variety of substrates with high resolution.

-The Bright Side to White Inks
+The Bright Side of White Ink

 Although white inks can be an added cost and a challenge to apply, the development of opaque white inks has opened up a whole world of possibilities when it comes to the application of white color on dark backgrounds and the enhancement of colors by layering white inks.

 If you’re looking for an additional hand when it comes to your printing project, know that you can rely on the professional printing services offered by Print Bind Ship.
 We’ve helped organizations of all sizes, including businesses and private individuals with professional printing services and white ink printing.Get in touch for a free quote for your project and learn about all the different benefits that come with partnering with Print Bind Ship!